mathtechstudio/darturbation/README.md

 ## Contributing

 We welcome contributions!
-Please see our `CONTRIBUTING.md` (coming soon) for details.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.